RobertHynes/binsim/INSTALL.md

 This is not an exhaustive list of places to look.
-Some installations may not be in standard directories, e.g. you may have /usr/local/Mesa-3.5/include and /usr/local/Mesa-3.5/lib.
+Some installations may not be in standard directories, e.g. you may have /usr/local/Mesa-XXXX/include and /usr/local/Mesa-XXXX/lib.
 You may have to resort to a global search to find them.

-For off-screen rendering OSMesa support should be available on all recent versions of Mesa, but its location has been changed from Mesa-3.5.
-For older versions than this the Makefile should be edited to the 'No OSMesa' option - off-screen will still be supported but it is not in a separate library.

 ### Mesa 16 bit per channel support ###

+Note: This section is old and has not been tested recently across multiple platforms yet.

 16 bits per channel appears to be a linux only option.
 To enable it you need to edit the ${MESADIR}/src/config.h file and change #define